dzhu/rstfmt/tests/test_files/test_file.rst

     figure are like images but with a caption

-    and whatever else youwish to add
+    and whatever else you wish to add

     .. code-block:: python